Open-Source-Compliance/Sharing-creates-value/CODE_OF_CONDUCT.md

 ## Enforcement

-If the ownwer of this repository receives a report alleging a violation of the Code of Conduct, he will notify the accused of the report, and provide them an opportunity to discuss the report before a sanction is issued.
+If the owner of this repository receives a report alleging a violation of the Code of Conduct, he will notify the accused of the report, and provide them an opportunity to discuss the report before a sanction is issued.
 The owner of this repository will do his utmost to keep the reporter anonymous.
 If the act is ongoing (such as someone engaging in harassment), or involves a threat to anyone's safety (e.g. threats of violence), the owner of the repository may issue sanctions without notice.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership
+Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

 ## Attribution